 Olivia is probably most widely known for her role as the “favorite older sister” ‘Karen Arnold’ in the Emmy Award winning TV show The Wonder Years.

 Other notable recurring TV credits include Law and Order: Criminal Intent as the infamous and villainous ‘Nicole Wallace’, who returns in flash backs to torture Goren in his therapy sessions.
-In this critically acclaimed, yet controversial role d’Abo has been able to demonstrate the true breadth of her acting ability in a character she describes as “wonderfully written with some pretty dark twists’”.
-Other standout performances include her work in NBC’s Sci-Fi show Eureka as Jack Carter’s ex-wife ‘Abby Carter’.
-The Single Guy with Jonathan Silverman, Fox’s Party of Five in a role of a college student who has a lesbian affair with Neve Campbell’s character, and Spin City, as the fiancée to Michael J. Fox’s character. d’Abo also guest starred on a famous episode of ABC’s Alias with Ethan Hawke and an episode of 3rd Rock From The Sun”.
+In this critically acclaimed, yet controversial role, d’Abo has been able to demonstrate the true breadth of her acting ability in a character she describes as “wonderfully written with some pretty dark twists’”.
+Other standout performances include her work in NBC’s Sci-Fi show Eureka as Jack Carter’s ex-wife ‘Abby Carter’, The Single Guy with Jonathan Silverman, Fox’s Party of Five in a role of a college student who has a lesbian affair with Neve Campbell’s character, and Spin City, as the fiancée to Michael J. Fox’s character. d’Abo also guest starred on a famous episode of ABC’s Alias with Ethan Hawke and an episode of 3rd Rock From The Sun”.

-Olivia can currently be seen playing Primrose Blackstone in Bernard Rose’s Pagnini, The Devil’s Violinist currently in limited theatrical release and has just finished lead roles in several films soon to be released, including a drama, Blue Weekend, the family film, Robo Dog, the comedy Unbelievable and thriller Against Her Will in which she plays a villain.
+Next up, she will soon be seen in lead roles in several films soon to be released, including the drama Blue Weekend, the family film Robo Dog, the comedy Unbelievable and thriller Against Her Will in which she plays a villain.
 She has just finished filming When Duty Calls for Hallmark and family film The Christmas Eve Miracle.